bucknercd/jobworker/DESIGN.md

 | Function             | Description                                             |
 | -------------------- | ------------------------------------------------------- |
-| `Start()`            | Creates a cgroup via `cgroup` library, sets up the command with resource limits, and starts the process in a chroot jail.
+| `Start()`            | Creates a cgroup via `cgroup` library, sets up the command with resource limits, and starts the process.
 It will also handle logging to stdout/stderr files.
 The function will return a job ID.
 | `Stop()`             | Has cgroup library write `1` to `/sys/fs/cgroup/jobs/<jobid>/cgroup.kill` to forcefully terminate and then remove the cgroup.
 | `GetStatusResponse()`| Returns a structured status response with job ID, current state (running, exited, etc.), and exit code (if available).
 Used by both CLI and gRPC server.